mikemerin/JumpMasterLeaderboard/README.md

 # Small bugs to fix

-* Top: stack if window width < 1200
+* Run to Score routes don't update state

+# Unfixable for now

+* Leaderboard not as compact, semantic-ui-react selectable bug on their end
-* * popup scrolls on fixed datacontainer, may need to use hideOnScroll
+* popup scrolls on fixed datacontainer, may need to use hideOnScroll
-* Leaderboard not as compact, may have to do with links